'I'm going to shoot an elementary school': Gunman's chilling final message

-The gunman who massacred 19 children and two teachers at an elementary school in Texas had warned in online messages minutes before the attack that he had shot his grandmother and was going to shoot up a school, the governor said Wednesday.
+The gunman who massacred 19 children and two teachers at an elementary school in Texas had warned in online messages minutes before the attack that he had shot his grandmother and was going to shoot up a school, the governor said Wednesday (Thursday NZT).

+"I'm going to shoot an elementary school," the gunman wrote on Facebook minutes before the massacare, officials said.
+Two other messages said: "I'm going to shoot my grandmother" and "I shot my grandmother".

 Salvador Ramos, 18, used an AR-15-style semi-automatic rifle in the bloodbath Tuesday at Robb Elementary School in Uvalde.
 He had legally bought two such rifles just days before, soon after his birthday, authorities said.

 Investigators shed no immediate light on the motive.
-Gov. Greg Abbott said Ramos, a resident of the community about 135 kilometres west of San Antonio, had no known criminal or mental health history.
+Governor Greg Abbott said Ramos, a resident of the community about 135km west of San Antonio, had no known criminal or mental health history.

-But about 30 minutes before the bloodbath, Ramos made three social media posts, Abbott said.
-According to the governor, Ramos posted that he was going to shoot his grandmother, then that he had shot the woman, and finally that he was going to shoot up an elementary school.
+"Evil swept across Uvalde yesterday.
+Anyone who shoots his grandmother in the face has to have evil in his heart," Abbott said at a news conference.

-Democrat Beto O'Rourke, who is running against Abbott for governor this year, interrupted the news conference, calling the Republican's response to the tragedy "predictable."
-O'Rourke was escorted out while members of the crowd yelled at him, with one man calling him a "sick son of a bitch."
+Democrat Beto O'Rourke, who is running against Abbott for governor this year, interrupted the news conference, calling the Republican's response to the tragedy "predictable".

+O'Rourke was escorted out while members of the crowd yelled at him, with one man calling him a "sick son of a bitch".

 The dead included an outgoing 10-year-old, Eliahna Garcia, who loved to sing, dance and play basketball; a fellow fourth grader, Xavier Javier Lopez, who had been eagerly awaiting a summer of swimming; and a teacher, Eva Mireles, with 17 years' experience whose husband is an officer with the school district's police department.